f4pga/symbiflow-xc7z-automatic-tester/README.md

 ### Running the test script

+The test scripts should be run by the automatic CI system.
-Run the test script with the following command:
+The tests can be run manually with the following command:

 ``` bash
 python symbiflow_test.py --module symbiflow-tester.ko --module_name symbiflow_tester --bitstream top.bit --dev /dev/symbiflow-tester0 --driver_name symbiflow-tester